sksoumik/programming_notes/README.md

 ## Normalization in ML

-Normalizing helps keep the network weights near zero which in turn makes backpropagation more stable.
+Normalizing helps keep the network weights near zero which in turn makes back-propagation more stable.
 Without normalization, networks will tend to fail to learn.